lambdaclass/entropy_blog/posts/aleo-programs-deployment.md

 ## Working with Aleo Programs in Testnet3

-During Testnet3's life cycle all program deployments will be expenditure to the blockchain by Aleo Explorer on behalf of the user so no user credit spent is needed!
+For the initial Testnet3 rollout the deploy command will send deploys through the Aleo Explorer and the fees will be covered by the aleo node.
 This will help to get useful metrics and speed up the development of this testnet!